circleci/circleci-docs/jekyll/_cci1/permissions-and-access-during-deployment.md

 You can add ssh private keys used to access these systems from our UI: **Project Settings > SSH Permissions** page.
 If you leave the **Hostname** field blank, the key will be used for all hosts.

+*Please note that added keys will need to have an empty passphrase, as CircleCI does not have the ability to decrypt and use them otherwise.*

 ### Under the hood
 The ssh private keys that you add from the page are stored under the `~/.ssh` directory for the build user in the container.
 We also add entries to `~/.ssh/config` to specify which key is used to access which host.
 For example, if you add a key with the hostname `prod-server`, then `~/.ssh/id_prod-server` will be automatically created and `~/.ssh/config` will have an entry that looks like: